mentallyunstablefish/SC1015-FCSC-Group-1-Mini-Project/README.md

-# SC1015-FCSC-Group-1-Mini-Project
-# Movie Revenue Prediction Analysis
+# FCSC Team 1 Mini Project

-## 1. Practical Motivation
+## Description

-This project explores the potential of data analysis in the entertainment industry, focusing on predicting box office revenues.
-Accurate revenue forecasts allow production companies, marketers, and distributors to make informed decisions regarding budgets, marketing strategies, and release schedules, optimizing resource allocation for both financial and critical success.
+This project aims to predict box office revenue using data analysis within the entertainment industry.
+It serves as a crucial tool for production companies, marketers, and distributors to make informed decisions about budgets, marketing strategies, and release schedules, ultimately optimizing resource allocation and enhancing a film's success.

-## 2. Problem Formulation

-We aim to develop a predictive model for box office revenue by leveraging factors historically influencing a movie's financial performance.

-## 3. Sample Collection
+## Data Extraction

-Data for this project was sourced from the IMDB movie database, encompassing variables such as cast, crew, budget, and genres.
-The dataset includes predefined 'train' and 'test' sets for model training and evaluation.
+Data for this project was extracted from the IMDB movie database, which includes crucial features such as cast, crew, budget, and genres.
+The dataset is segmented into 'train' and 'test' sets to facilitate the modeling process.

-## 4. Data Cleaning
+## Data Cleaning

-We focused on cleaning key dictionary-like columns including 'genres', 'cast', and 'production companies', replacing missing values with empty dictionaries and converting string representations into actual Python dictionary objects to maintain data uniformity.
+The data cleaning process focused on dictionary-like columns such as 'genres', 'cast', and 'production companies'.
+Missing values in these columns were replaced with empty dictionaries to maintain uniformity.
+Additionally, string representations of dictionaries were converted into actual Python dictionary objects to facilitate further analysis.

-## 5. Data Preparation
+## Data Preparation

-We transformed several columns ('belongs_to_collection', 'genres', 'production_companies', etc.) by counting items and extracting names to create aggregated strings per movie.
-Additionally, we implemented one-hot encoding to expand our dataset for detailed analysis.
+During data preparation, several transformations were applied to columns such as 'belongs_to_collection', 'genres', 'production_companies', 'production_countries', 'spoken_languages', 'keywords', 'cast', and 'crew'.
+Operations included counting items, extracting names to create aggregated strings of relevant items per movie, and applying one-hot encoding to expand the dataset for detailed analysis.

+## Data Exploration

+The exploratory data analysis included visualizing relationships between various movie features and revenue, such as budget, cast, and release day.
+Techniques such as scatter plots, violin plots, and dual-axis line charts were used to uncover trends and correlations, providing insights into factors influencing box office success.

-## 6. Visualization
+## Machine Learning

-Our exploratory data analysis included:
-- Scatter plots showing the relationship between movie budgets and revenue.
-- Categorical plots analyzing revenue variance across different weekdays of release.
-- Violin plots examining the revenue impact of specific actors.
-- Dual-axis line charts exploring the relationship between the year of release and revenue.

-## 7. Model Architecture

-We used the LightGBM framework, a Light Gradient Boosting Machine suitable for handling large datasets and high-dimensional features, especially effective with categorical data.
+The project utilized LightGBM, a machine learning framework suited for handling large datasets with high-dimensional features.
+The model was tuned and evaluated using Root Mean Squared Error (RMSE) and enhanced with K-Fold cross-validation to ensure robustness and reliability.
+Further experiments with variants like DART and GOSS highlighted different aspects of feature importance, aiding in the selection of the most effective model configuration.

-## 8. Result Analysis
+## Usage

-Our model configuration used the 'rmse' metric for optimization.
-Features like 'budget', 'popularity', and 'runtime' were identified as most influential in predicting revenue.
-We enhanced model robustness using K-Fold cross-validation and experimented with boosting variants like DART and GOSS to optimize feature importance analysis.
+To run this project, ensure all dependencies are installed as outlined in the initial code cells of the notebook.
+Load the data, follow the notebook's sequential steps for data processing, exploration, and machine learning modeling, and apply the learned models to make revenue predictions.

-# Authors
+## Authors

+- Vaka Sreekethav
+- Rayapaty Yash
-Vaka Sreekethav, Rayapaty Yash, Saraf Harsha
+- Saraf Harsha
-(Team 1, FCSC)